-y was likely to have a car mode share of close to 80% car mode shares than the other options).
-Outside ms of frequency and journey time.
-Cycling distances to Cambridge or market towns would be
+The Local Plans CSRM report found that a purely village based strategy was likely to have a car mode share of close to 80% (although this is not purely a village based strategy, it will have higher car mode shares than the other options).
+Outside the Rural Centres public transport services are generally limited in terms of frequency and journey time.
+Cycling opportunities would also be lower than other strategy approaches, as distances to Cambridge or market towns would be greater, and would often rely on rural roads rather than dedicated routes.